nilearn/nilearn/CONTRIBUTING.rst

 7. check that all continuous integration tests pass

-For more details about the Fork Clone Push worksflow, read `here <https://guides.github.com/activities/forking/>`_.
+For more details about the Fork Clone Push workflows, read `here <https://guides.github.com/activities/forking/>`_.

 Building documentation